nightroman/FarNet/PowerShellFar/README.md

     If the text starts with `*` then it is translated as `"Get-ChildItem . -Force -Recurse -Include $text"`

-- All text

-    Tells to read and process files as whole strings, not lines.
-In this case options `Multiline` and `Singleline` may be useful.
-Found matches are not selected in the editor, just the caret set to starts.

 ***
 **Result panel keys**